react-navigation/react-navigation.github.io/versioned_docs/version-8.x/from-expo-router.md

 - Modeled on state objects instead of URLs, which encode more information and enable features such as [`reset`](navigation-actions.md#reset) and [navigation state persistence](state-persistence.md).
 - More flexible deep linking, such as parsing and schema support for params, regex support for paths, and even fully custom parsing with [`getStateFromPath`](navigation-container.md#linkinggetstatefrompath) etc.
 - URL segments are not coupled to navigator nesting structure, making it possible to change the UI without affecting public URLs.
+- Strong TypeScript support with type-safety as a primary goal of the API design.

 Some of the benefits of Expo Router are: